arvind88765/examtopics-scraper/README.md

 ## Credits

-Core scraper, Camoufox integration, HTTP client, caching, and popup suppression by [swarnava-dutta](https://github.com/swarnava-dutta/Free-Exam-Dumps).
-This repo adds question parsing, answer extraction, and structured output on top of that foundation.
+Core scraper, Camoufox integration, HTTP client and caching by [swarnava-dutta](https://github.com/swarnava-dutta/Free-Exam-Dumps).
+This repo adds question parsing, answer extraction, popup suppression and structured output on top of that foundation.

 ---